Thotavaridilip/Thotavaridilip/README.md

 - 👋 Hi, I’m @Thotavaridilip
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning c language
+- 🌱 I’m currently learning frontend
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Linkedin
-- 📫 How to reach me ...
+- 🗣️ Reach me through LinkedIn(Thotavari dilip)
-- 😄 Pronouns: ...
+- 😄 Pronouns: He,They
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: im a humorous person

 <!---
 Thotavaridilip/Thotavaridilip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.